isc-projects/bind9/doc/arm/reference.rst

       the ``State`` column), or when the transfer is in a running state, but the zone was marked for another refresh again (e.g. because of "notify" request from a primary server).
-Possible values are: ``Yes``, ``No``.
+Possible values are: ``Yes`` and ``No``.

    ``Local Address`` (``localaddr``)
-      IP address - IPv4 or IPv6, as appropriate, and port number.
+      IP address (IPv4 or IPv6, as appropriate) and port number.
       This shows the source address used to establish the connection for the transfer.

    ``Remote Address`` (``remoteaddr``)
-      IP address - IPv4 or IPv6, as appropriate, and port number.
+      IP address (IPv4 or IPv6, as appropriate) and port number.
       This shows the destination address used to establish the connection for the transfer.

    ``SOA Transport`` (``soatransport``)
       Text string.
 This is the transport protocol in use for the SOA query.
-Note, that this value can potentially change during the process.
+Note that this value can potentially change during the process.
 For example, when the transfer is in the ``Refresh SOA`` state, the ``SOA Transport`` of the ongoing query can be shown as ``UDP``.
       If that query fails or times out, it then can be retried using another transport, or the transfer process can be initiated in "SOA before" mode, where the SOA query will be attempted using the same transport as the zone transfer.
 See the description of the ``State`` field for more information.
-      Possible values are: ``UDP``, ``TCP``, ``TLS``, ``None``.
+      Possible values are: ``UDP``, ``TCP``, ``TLS``, and ``None``.

    ``Transport`` (``transport``)
       Text string.
 This is the transport protocol in use for the transfer.
-Possible values are: ``TCP``, ``TLS``.
+Possible values are: ``TCP`` and ``TLS``.

    ``TSIG Key Name`` (``tsigkeyname``)
       Text string.
 This is the name of the TSIG key specified for use with this zone in the :any:`zone` declaration (if any).

    ``Duration (s)`` (``duration``)
-      64 bit unsigned Integer.
+      64-bit unsigned Integer.
 This is the time, in seconds, that the current major state of the transfer process has been running so far.
-      The timer starts after the refresh SOA request is queued (before the ``Pending`` state), then it restarts several times during the whole process to indicate the duration of the current major state.
-See the descriptions of the different states to find out the states, before which this timer restarts.
+      The timer starts after the refresh SOA request is queued (before the ``Pending`` state), and then restarts several times during the process to indicate the duration of the current major state.
+See the descriptions of the different states to find out the states before which this timer restarts.

    ``Messages Received`` (``nmsg``)
-      64 bit unsigned Integer.
+      64-bit unsigned Integer.
 This is the number of DNS messages received.
 It does not include transport overheads, such as TCP ACK.

    ``Records Received`` (``nrecs``)
-      64 bit unsigned Integer.
+      64-bit unsigned Integer.
 This is the number of individual RRs received so far.
 If an address record has, for example, five addresses associated with the same name, it counts as five RRs.

    ``Bytes Received`` (``nbytes``)
-      64 bit unsigned Integer.
+      64-bit unsigned Integer.
 This is the number of usable bytes of DNS data.
 It does not include transport overhead.

    .. note::